letoram/arcan/src/a12/net/HACKING.md

  | command-code data   | | keymaterial       (HELLO command)
  |----------------------

-The MAC comes from BLAKE3 in keyed mode (output size of 16b) using a pre-shared secret or the default 'SETECASTRONOMY' that comes from BLAKE3 in KDF mode using the message "arcan-a12 init-packet".
+The MAC comes from BLAKE3 in keyed mode (normally, output size of 16b) using a pre-shared secret or the default 'SETECASTRONOMY' that comes from BLAKE3 in KDF mode using the message "arcan-a12 init-packet".

 The forced encryption of the first packet is to avoid any predictable bytes (forcing fingerprinting to be based on packet sizes, rate and timestamps rather